mrakgr/The-Spiral-Language/readme.md

 Just how hard would such a fast handwritten C-style parser be to modify after that?
 It would be completely inflexible, so a decent guess is quite hard.
 It would also take a special kind of masochism to deliberately write code in such a style.

-ML styled languages still have some advantages over Spiral due to having type inference which is a great aid to refactoring and explorability, but C offshots can be completely replaced by Spiral with no regret.
+ML styled languages still have some advantages over Spiral due to having type inference which is a great aid to refactoring and explorability, but C offshots can be completely replaced with no regret.

 ### 5: Tensors